|

 and defend Washington.

-The bulk of the Confederate army was
+The bulk of the Confederate army was moved in force to

 Centerville and Harper's Ferry.
 The first union attack

-med at the confederate capitol, Richmond Virginia.
+on the Confederacy was aimed at the confederate capitol, Richmond Virginia.

 On the 21st of July, the two

-met near a small stream, Bull Run, where the
+armies met near a small stream, Bull Run, where the

 Union troops were routed back to Washington by a